yosupCheon/Talk-Space/README.md

 - a user can login -> join a room
 - users can communicate real-time

+## To Run the Program
+- specify the .env file as .env-example
+- run "npm start" in both frontend and backend folder
+- then react frontend will start on the specified url+port (localhost)
+- direct to "url:port/login" to login or creat an account

 ## Tech Stacks
 #### Frontend
 - HTML/CSS/Javascript